mjuric/conda-lsst/README.md

 # Add conda-lsst to PATH.
 This will allow you to call it as `conda lsst`
 export PATH="$PWD/bin:$PATH"

-# If on Linux, build patchelf v0.8
+# If on Linux, build patchelf v0.8 (but see the note below)
 conda build recipes/static/patchelf

-# Build the prerequisites
+# Build the prerequisites (but see the note below)
 conda build recipes/static/eups
 conda build recipes/static/legacy_configs